timderes/krp-app/README.md

 ### Enable Session, event, lap and split data

-> [!WARNING]
-> Currently not supported!
+By default, the app will display only kart-related data.
 To enable the streaming of event, session, lap, and split data, add the following line to your `proxy_udp.ini` file:

 ```ini
 info = 1